qscat/qscat/docs/source/users_manual/tabs/shoreline_change.rst

 Net Shoreline Movement (NSM)
 ----------------------------

-The net shoreline movement (NSM) represents the magnitude of shoreline change between the oldest and youngest shorelines in meters (m), and is calculated as:
+The net shoreline movement (NSM) represents the magnitude of shoreline change between the oldest and youngest shorelines in meters (m) and is calculated as:

 .. math::

    NSM = oldest\_year\_distance - newest\_year\_distance

-The uncertainty is based on the shoreline with largest uncertainty values in the attribute table of the input layer.
+The uncertainty is based on the shoreline with the largest uncertainty values in the attribute table of the input layer.

 End-Point Rate (EPR)